xgeeks-geekathon/team-caparica-club/README.md

 ## Database

-We are using drizzle as database orm.
+We are using prisma as database orm.
 The schema is defined at `server/db/schema.ts`.
 Make updates to it and push via:

 ```bash
 npm run db:push
 ```

-View the database records with the drizzler studio:
+View the database records with the studio:

 ```bash
 npm run db:studio